wbreeze/wind_and_water/_posts/2025-04-15-Curses-on-the-Cotter-Pin.md

 me your cotter pins.
 No. Do not send your cotter pins to Poseidon.
 They deserve, of course, to rust quietly lying on the sea bed, turning to dust.
 But no. That takes too long.
 That is much too slow an end for a cotter pin.
-Not to mention the Poseidon doesn't like it.
+Not to mention Poseidon doesn't like it.
 We don't want to make Poseidon angry with us, do we now?
 Oh no, oh no. Only blessings on Poseidon.
 Offerings of sweet things to Poseidon, things that Poseidon enjoys.
 Like little maidens, little mermaid maidens.
 Not cotter pins.
 They are double legs and lacking arms they